I Decided Not to Circumcise: Keep Your Little Man Intact

 So initially my mind was made up.

 Amy, however, began what became months’ worth of research on the relative pros and cons of both sides.

-For every source that tells you circumcision prevents infection or reduces the likelihood of STDs, there’s another equally reputable source that will tell you circumcision increases the chances for a bevy of other complications and issues later on.
+For every source that tells you circumcision prevents infection or reduces the likelihood of STDs, there’s another equally reputable source that will tell you circumcision increases the chances for a bevy of other complications (including penile adhesions and even autism) and issues later on.

 Also, what matters is not so much that the son resemble the father, but that he fits in with the majority of his peer group, Amy found.